nicholascdove/S_musiva_project/README.md

 - Metabolomic and qPCR data as well as data for the scoring of infected Populus is archived in the following Dryad repository: <a href="https://doi.org/10.6071/M3CM2F">https://doi.org/10.6071/M3CM2F</a>.

-- Or use my pre-made feature, taxonomy, and metadata tables found in this repository
+- Or, use my pre-made feature, taxonomy, and metadata tables found in this repository.

 - Please contact Nicholas Dove (ndove7@gmail.com) with any questions or comments.
 I'm always happy to help :).